mehulagg/gitlab/doc/user/infrastructure/index.md

 ### `gitlab_group_share_group` resources not detected when subgroup state is refreshed

-The GitLab Terraform provider can fail to detect existing `gitlab_group_share_group resources` due to an issue [User with permissions cannot retrieve share_with_groups from API](https://gitlab.com/gitlab-org/gitlab/-/issues/328428).
-This results in an error when `terraform apply` is run and Terraform attempts to recreate an existing resource.
+The GitLab Terraform provider can fail to detect existing `gitlab_group_share_group resources` due to the issue ["User with permissions cannot retrieve `share_with_groups` from the API"](https://gitlab.com/gitlab-org/gitlab/-/issues/328428).
+This results in an error when running `terraform apply` because Terraform attempts to recreate an existing resource.

 The issue occurs when:

-- Terraform is used to manage subgroups that already exist in GitLab
+- Terraform is used to manage subgroups that already exist in GitLab.
 - subgroup A is shared to another subgroup B
-- the user running `terraform plan/apply` is not the creator of subgroup B
+- The user running `terraform plan/apply` is not the creator of subgroup B.
-- the Terraform user has inherited their access to subgroup B from a parent group
+- The Terraform user has inherited their access to subgroup B from a parent group.
-- there are no projects in subgroup B
+- There are no projects in subgroup B.

 The result is that the `GET /groups/:id_A` query issued by the provider when refreshing state will not return details of the share with subgroup B in the `shared_with_groups` array, despite the Terraform user having full access to manage all resources.